cortexproject/cortex/docs/configuration/config-file-reference.md

   # CLI flag: -blocks-storage.tsdb.head-compaction-concurrency
   [head_compaction_concurrency: <int> | default = 5]

   # If TSDB head is idle for this duration, it is compacted.
+Note that up to 25%
+  # jitter is added to the value to avoid ingesters compacting concurrently.
+0
-0 means disabled.
+  # means disabled.
   # CLI flag: -blocks-storage.tsdb.head-compaction-idle-timeout
   [head_compaction_idle_timeout: <duration> | default = 1h]